What to Know About Cast Iron Plumbing Before You Remodel

 Transparent pricing.
 We work on a time-and-materials basis, which means pipe replacement gets priced openly and added to the budget before it becomes a problem.
 You see the plumber's bid, you see our markup, and you approve it before any work starts.
 No hidden costs.
 No padded change orders.

 Same crew, start to finish.
-Our 20-plus W-2 carpenters handle the demolition that reveals the plumbing and the rebuild after the plumber finishes.
-That's one crew that knows the project — not a rotating cast of subcontractors trying to piece together what the last guy did.
+Our 20-plus in-house W-2 carpenters handle the demolition that reveals the plumbing and the rebuild after the licensed plumbing subcontractor finishes the pipe work.
+That's one accountable crew that knows the project from pre-construction scope through final tile — not a rotating cast of subcontractors trying to piece together what the last guy did.
+We coordinate the plumber, sequence the inspection, and own the rebuild — so you have one number to call, not three.
+If you're planning a whole home remodel, cast iron replacement gets folded into the scope from day one.

 Weekly budget updates.
 You'll see exactly what the pipe replacement costs as part of your weekly budget review.
 If the scope changes during construction — say the camera shows the main line to the street also needs replacement — we discuss it, price it, and get your approval before touching anything.
 Learn more about how our remodeling process works.